 The skin lesions are melanotic macules of the skin and mucous membranes, especially of the perioral region, lips and gums, hands, and feet.
 All but the buccal lesions tend to fade by puberty.
 Polyps may bleed and often cause obstruction or intussusception.

-Patients with perioral or buccal pigmentation and/or ≥ 2 GI hamartomatous polyps or a family history of Peutz-Jeghers syndrome should be evaluated for this syndrome including testing for STK11 mutations (see also the American College of Gastroenterology's clinical guidelines about genetic testing and management of hereditary GI cancer syndromes).
+Patients with perioral or buccal pigmentation and/or ≥ 2 GI hamartomatous polyps or a family history of Peutz-Jeghers syndrome should be evaluated for this syndrome including testing for STK11 mutations (see also the American College of Gastroenterology's 2015 clinical guidelines about genetic testing and management of hereditary GI cancer syndromes).

 First-degree relatives should be evaluated for skin lesions of Peutz-Jeghers syndrome.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

 American Gastroenterological Association: Guidelines for genetic testing and management of hereditary gastrointestinal cancer syndromes (2015)